LawRato

 5. Inheritance rights if the daughter was born or father died before 2005

 Women's rights to inherit and own property in India has come a long way over the years.
 The change is to such an extent that when it comes to planning for and managing wealth, Indian women have become quite assertive and open about it.
 Development in the Indian succession laws is one of the reasons behind this change.
 For example, earlier under the Hindu law of succession , the inheritance rights of women were limited.
-While sons had complete rights over their father's property, daughter's enjoyed this right only until they got married.
-However, the 2005 amendment to the Hindu Succession Act now grants the same rights, duties, and liabilities to daughters that were earlier limited to sons.
+According to the Hindu Succession (Amendment) Act, 2005, women now have equal rights to ancestral property, including coparcenary rights.
+This amendment ensures that daughters have the same legal status as sons when it comes to inheriting and managing family property.
+Previously, daughters’ rights were often restricted and ended upon marriage.
+However, the 2005 amendment changed this by granting daughters the same rights, responsibilities, and liabilities as sons, regardless of their marital status.

 Inheritance rights of daughters when the property is not ancestral